GameModes/DIP/Opdracht2/README.md

 # Opdracht: Letterfrequenties
-> Herkent Of De Regel Engels Of Nederlands is
 > Recognize Whether De Sentence Is English Or Dutch

 One to two paragraph statement about your product and what it does.